 Passing over Swaby beck the path curves to the left and joins a bridleway.

-(1) To the left, the path goes to the Swaby valley, a glacial overflow channel.
+(1) To the left, the path goes through Swaby valley, a glacial overflow channel.
 Follow the path to the right, along Green Lane.
 The copse contains many examples of mature trees and the hedge has fine field maples, which were once laid as part of the hedge.
 At the road walk down the hill to Belleau Bridge Trout Farm and enter the field opposite.

 (2) At Greenfield Lane, turn left towards Limepits Farm and at the junction go right up Haugh Lane until the footpath is reached.